filecoin-project/filecoin-docs/content/en/about/contribute/grammar-and-formatting/index.md

     - "/about-filecoin/grammar-formatting-and-style/"
 ---

-This page details the syntax and formatting rules for writing Filecoin documentation.
-For more conceptual ideas of writing, check out the [writing guide]({{< relref "writing-guide" >}}).

 ## Grammar and spelling

 Here are some language-specific rules that the Filecoin documentation follows.
 If you use a writing service like [Grammarly](https://www.grammarly.com/), most of these rules are turned on by default.